mohammadareeb95/odkconvert/docs/programs.md

     target_format = 'odk'
     conversion_rule = yamlfile.get_conversion_rule(conversion_rules, source_format, target_format)

 # Perform the conversion using the conversion rule
 This will search through the list of conversion rules for a rule that matches the specified source and target format, and return the matching rule.
 You can then use the conversion rule to perform the actual data conversion.

-Note that `yamlfile.py` relies on the PyYAML library to parse the YAML file.
-If you don't have PyYAML installed, you will need to install it using a package manager like `pip` before you can use `yamlfile.py`.
+Note that yamlfile.py requires the PyYAML library to parse the YAML file.
+If you don't have PyYAML installed, you will need to install it using a package manager like pip before you can use yamlfile.py.

+### Handling errors
 To handle errors when reading the YAML config file, `yamlfile.py` raises a `YamlFileError` exception.
 This exception is raised if the YAML file is not found, if the YAML file is malformed, or if a required field is missing from the conversion rule.
 You can catch this exception and handle it appropriately in your code.

 Here's an example of how to catch the `YamlFileError` exception: